 In addition to the criteria listed above, we examined the product reviews at Amazon, saw the overall rating and stars the mailbox received, and noted if customer support helped people who left negative reviews.

 So without further ado, here is our list – tailored to your specific needs – of the best locking mailboxes.

 #1: Mail Boss Package Master Locking Mailbox Security (Best Overall for Safety)

 This USPS-approved locking mailbox may seem like an expensive addition to your home, but its durability and quality construction justifies its price.
-Its body is made from electro-galvanized and welded steel for starters, which makes it impervious to thieves and vandals using brute-force for a break-in.
-The hinges compliment its durability because they are made from stainless steel and are, therefore, resistant to numerous environmental factors.
+Its body is made from electro-galvanized and welded steel for starters, which makes it impervious to thieves and vandals using brute force for a break-in.
+The hinges complement its durability because they are made from stainless steel and are, therefore, resistant to numerous environmental factors.

 Measuring 21.5 x 16.5 x 12 inches, the Mail Boss has plenty of space for small- to medium-sized packages.
 Its slot, measuring 10.5 x 4.5 x 4.5 inches, may seem like it makes it easy to fish mail out of, however, a shield mechanism on the inside prevents this.

 And that’s not all.
 Its 12-disc, anti-drill, anti-pick wafer lock is designed with hardened steel so you can finally stop worrying about your mail.

 You can mount this box individually on a post, within a brick column, or in a cluster.
 This provides some flexibility so you can accommodate the requirements of your neighborhood.

 Reviews in general are awesome.
 As of this writing over 700 customers rave about this locking mailbox.
 Only a handful had trouble with the lock itself or with training their mail carrier on how to use the box.

 If all you really need is a standard, secure mailbox, the Mail Boss is what you’ve been looking for.